patzm/dockerfiles/README.md

 2. Bring up the authentication stack `auth`.
 3. Bring up Traefik with the `traefik` stack.
 4. Bring up Portainer with the `portainer` stack.
+5. Use Portainer to bring up all the other stacks.